Actindo-AG/Documentation/DatabaseAndReporting/UserInterface/01c_TimeSeriesGroups.md

     Cron expression used to specify the time interval in which the time series group must be executed.

 - *ID*
-    Time series database identification number.
+    Time series group identification number.
 The ID number is automatically assigned by the system.

 - ![Add](../../Assets/Icons/Plus01.png "[Add]") (Add)
     Click this button to create a time series group.
 The *Create time series group* view is displayed, see [Create time series group](#create-time-series-group).